-Your company needs standards to benchmark against industry best practices, to reduce losses, to maintain your customers’ trust, and protect your bottom line.
+Your company needs security standards to benchmark against industry best practices, reduce losses, maintain your customers’ trust, and protect your bottom line.
+Your company needs a risk management strategy that incorporates security compliance, business needs, and data protection.
+Your company needs an infosec pathway that lets you fend off cyber attacks and stay within budget.
 When it comes to cybersecurity, the National Institute of Standards and Technology (NIST) and the International Organization for Standardization (ISO) dominate the standards scene.
+SOC 2 has a place in this conversation too, though for now, we’ll focus on NIST’s Cybersecurity Framework (CSF) and ISO’s 27000 family.
 But which set of standards should you pursue and implement?
+What are the benefits and differences between these information security risk management frameworks?

-Because you are investing precious time and energy into developing your information security program, you’ll want to consider NIST vs ISO — which set of standards is most relevant to you and your business right now?
+Because you are investing precious time and energy into developing your information security program, you’ll want to consider the pros and cons of NIST vs. ISO—which set of standards is most relevant to you and your business right now?
+Which set of standards will best suit your needs and protect your organization from cyber-attacks?
 This article provides an overview of the differences and overlaps between NIST’s Cybersecurity Framework (CSF) and ISO 27001 to help you make the right choice for your business.

-NIST Cybersecurity Framework (CSF) is a voluntary cybersecurity framework that allows companies to develop their information security, risk management and control programs.
-The CSF was developed by the National Institute of Standards and Technology, a United States non-regulatory governmental agency housed under the Department of Commerce.
+Unlike GDPR and HIPAA, which are mandatory privacy and security standards, the NIST Cybersecurity Framework (CSF) is a voluntary framework that allows companies to develop their information security, risk management, and control programs, regardless of the size of their business or the industry they’re in.
+The CSF was developed by the National Institute of Standards and Technology, a non-regulatory US government agency housed under the Department of Commerce.
 Today, NIST standards are employed in fields from nanotechnology to cybersecurity (and they even have their own measurement superheroes).
-In 2013, NIST was tasked with developing a Cybersecurity Framework through an executive order, and published version 1.0 of the Framework for Improving Critical Infrastructure Cybersecurity in February 2014.
+In 2013, NIST was tasked with developing a Cybersecurity Framework through an executive order and published version 1.0 of the Framework for Improving Critical Infrastructure Cybersecurity in February 2014.
 Version 1.1 was made publicly available in April 2018.
+Currently, NIST is soliciting public comments on the NIST Cybersecurity Framework 2.0 draft by November 2023.

 The CSF is one of NIST’s voluntary programs that is based on existing standards and guidelines and is developed with flexibility to help organizations better manage and reduce cybersecurity risk.
-The CSF is presented in a 48-page document that details different cybersecurity activities and desired outcomes that organizations can leverage for assessing an organization’s cybersecurity risk, risk maturity, and infrastructure around information security.
+The Cybersecurity Framework is not the only NIST framework that relates to this area — NIST has also released a Risk Management Framework (NIST RMF) to provide organizations with guidance on managing risk.
+The CSF is presented in a 48-page document that details different cybersecurity activities and desired outcomes that organizations can leverage for assessing their cybersecurity risk, risk maturity, and infrastructure around information security.

 What Is NIST CSF Used For?

-The CSF has three major components — the framework core, implementation tiers, and profiles — designed to help you benchmark your organization’s risk maturity and prioritize actions you need to take to make improvements.
+The CSF has three major components: the framework core, implementation tiers, and profiles, all designed to help you benchmark your organization’s risk maturity and security posture, in order to prioritize actions you need to take to make improvements.
+The framework core describes the actual controls and bones of the program, while implementation tiers illustrate an organization’s security maturity level, and profiles are formed by a company’s unique mix of risks, controls, and technology.

 The Framework Core: